Make Your Next Horse a Retired Racehorse!

 If the horse will be kept at a boarding facility, the owner of that facility will need to fill out the boarding agreement.

-After one year the adopted horse may change hands, contingent up these conditions: that all three updates have been confirmed received; New Vocations has been given the Right of First Refusal; and the Third Party Bill of Sale has been completed and sent to the Marysville Office.
+AFTER ONE YEAR, the adopted horse may change hands, contingent upon the fulfillment of the following three conditions: 1) that all three updates have been confirmed received;2) New Vocations has been given the Right of First Refusal; 3) and the Third Party Bill of Sale (below) has been completed and sent to firstname.lastname@example.org, or faxed to: 614-448-9440, or post mailed to 719 Dolan Lane, Lexington KY 40511.

 Once a commitment is made the adopter has seven days grace to move the horse.
 A daily rate is charged for board beyond this grace period.
 A Health Certificate is required by law for horses that are shipping with a commercial hauler and would be crossing state lines.
 Health Certificates range $30-$50 depending upon facility location.